 Extent

 Rating 1 2 3 4 5

-On site or the impact Study area Local Regional/Provincial National/International

-Description will be restricted to its Or the impact will be Or the impact will Or the impact will be Or the maximum
+Description On site or the impact will be restricted to its immediate area Or the impact will be Or the impact will be felt on a Local, district

-immediate area restricted to the site affect an area up to 5 felt on a Local, district extent of any impact

-or route km from the site and municipal or

-route Provincial level

 • Duration

 In order to accurately describe the impact it is necessary to understand the duration and persistence of an impact in the environment.
 The criteria for rating the duration of the impact is described in more detail in Table 2.